sridenour/SDL2-MacOS-Sample/README.md

 3. In your project's build settings, choose the YourProject target.

 4. In the `General` tab, find the `Frameworks, Libraries, and Embedded Content` section.
 Click the "+", choose `Add Other`->`Add Files` and choose `SDL2.framework` from step 2.
-Make sure it's the one from Step 2, that you copied next to `YourProject.xcodeproj`.
+Make sure it's the one from Step 2, that's next to `YourProject.xcodeproj`.
 You should now see `SDL2.framework` in the `Frameworks, Libraries, and Embedded Content` secion, with `Embed & Sign` next to it.

 5. In the `Build Settings` tab, search for `Framework Search Paths` and double check that Xcode has correctly added `$(PROJECT_DIR)`